ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/1st Level/Create Water.md

 - **Duration**:
 	- 1 turn
 - **Effects**:
+	- *Water fills the volume from the bottom over the course of the turn.*
-	- You may summon up to 15L of water spread across a chosen volume within range.
+	- You summon up to 15L of water spread across a chosen volume within range.
 		- This volume doesn't need to be a physical volume (for example, a bucket)
 - **Upcasting:**
 	- You may upcast this psycast.
 For every 3 psyfocus spent above the normal cost for this psycast, you may summon an additional 15L of water.